nplan-io/ml_paper_club/README.md

 ## Paper history ##

 The papers that have been (and will be) discussed in Paper Club meetings are.

+- [16/01/2020] Joao presents: Ribeiro, M. T., Singh, S., & Guestrin, C. (2016, August).
+[Why should i trust you?: Explaining the predictions of any classifier.](https://arxiv.org/abs/1602.04938) In Proceedings of the 22nd ACM SIGKDD international conference on knowledge discovery and data mining (pp. 1135-1144).
+ACM.

 - [12/12/2019] Vahan presents: Berthelot, D., Carlini, N., Goodfellow, I., Papernot, N., Oliver, A., & Raffel, C. (2019).
 [Mixmatch: A holistic approach to semi-supervised learning.](https://arxiv.org/pdf/1905.02249.pdf) arXiv preprint arXiv:1905.02249.